 BEHRINGER ULTRA TREMOLO UT300

-The final pedal in our review of the top tremolo pedals on the market today is the Behringer Ultra Tremolo Ut300.
-I recommend this pedal to anyone who wants a budget pedal, but doesn't want to lose quality and sturdy construction.
-Design of This particular pedal is to provide the warm tremolo effects of the vintage 60s models.
-As a matter of fact, this product has all of the tools to compete with more expensive trem pedals.
+The last pedal in our review of the top tremolo pedals on the market today is the Behringer Ultra Tremolo Ut300.
+I recommend this pedal to anyone who wants a budget pedal but doesn't want to lose quality and sturdy construction.
+The design of This particular pedal is to provide the warm tremolo effects of the vintage 60s models.
+As a matter of fact, this product has all of the tools to compete with more expensive tremolo pedals.

 Its three dial system allows you to quickly adjust the waveform, the depth, and the rate of the warble effect.
 The classic pedal shaping also uses a good footswitch grip that features the Behringer logo and doesn't slip very easily when you're using it.

 This LED lets you know when there the device is powered on.
-While this doesn't show tempo, since battery power initiate this unit , this is a great visual indicator for gigs.
+While this doesn't show tempo, since battery power initiates this unit, this is a great visual indicator for gigs.

 There's no question that Behringer designed this little tremolo pedal with a vintage style in mind.
-The footswitch is a pedal-type, the dials are styled like the dials you'd find on a 60s tremolo, and the device has a bronze coloration that looks nice.
+The footswitch is a pedal-type, the dials designed like the dials you'd find on a 60s tremolo, and the device has a bronze coloration that looks nice.

 - Item Overall Size: 2.8 x 2.1 x 4.8 inches